2020 NBA Bubble: Activism

 With the George Floyd protests ongoing, the NBA, the NBPA, and the teams worked together to use the bubble as a platform for the Black Lives Matter movement.
 During warmups and while sitting on the bench, players wore T-shirts with large print and the text "Black Lives Matter".
 This phrase was also painted in large font on all official basketball courts being used for gameplay.
 Additionally, players were allowed the option to replace the names on the backs of their jerseys with a meaningful statement of their choice in support of the Black Lives Matter movement.
 The national anthem was pre-recorded in advance exclusively by African American artists.
-Jonathan Isaac was the first player to stand during the national anthem and to elect not to wear a Black Lives Matter warm-up shirt, citing religious reasons for his decision.
+Jonathan Isaac was the first player to stand during the national anthem and elect not to wear a Black Lives Matter warm-up shirt, citing religious reasons for his decision.
 Other players respected his decision, even if they disagreed with him.
 Miami Heat player Meyers Leonard also chose to stand with his hand over his heart.
 His reasoning came down to his support for the military.
 San Antonio Spurs coaches Gregg Popovich, an outspoken supporter of Black Lives Matter, and Becky Hammon also chose to stand for their own reasons.
 Sean Roberts, a Republican member of the Oklahoma House of Representatives, threatened to pull tax breaks for the Oklahoma City Thunder if they kneeled.
-All of the players and coaches from both the Thunder and the opposing Utah Jazz kneeled anyway.
+All of the players and coaches from both the Thunder and opposing Utah Jazz kneeled anyway.

 In response to the shooting of Jacob Blake in Kenosha, Wisconsin, the Milwaukee Bucks boycotted Game 5 of their series against the Orlando Magic on August 26.
 Later that day, the NBA announced that in light of the Bucks' decision, all games for the day were postponed.
 The NBPA held a meeting to address the situation regarding the boycott, where the Los Angeles Lakers and Los Angeles Clippers voted not to play the remainder of the season.
 Every other team, however, voted to continue playing.
 On August 27, the players agreed to continue the playoffs, but all games scheduled for that night were postponed as well.
 The playoffs were resumed on August 29, after the NBA and NBPA agreed on three commitments for social justice reform efforts, including opening up arenas as voting centers in the upcoming election.